ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 |                        | Multiple partitions are separated by commas.             |
 +------------------------+----------------------------------------------------------+

-You can view the partitions (queues) that you have the ability to submit batch jobs to, by typing the following command:
+You can view the partitions (queues) that you can submit batch jobs to, by typing the following command:

 .. code-block::